 Nollywood actress, Stephanie Okereke also had a low-key (but expensive) wedding.
 Nigerian musician, Tiwa Savage, had her low-key wedding in Dubai And, there are lots of other Nigerian celebrities that had such weddings, And every day, we are seeing more Nigerians go for small, intimate weddings.

 Here’s how this couple saved costs on vendor services while planning this small, low budget wedding:

 - The wedding ceremony was at the court registry early in the morning with less than 20 close buddies, and the reception was in the afternoon

-- Reception venue was the backyard of one of the couples parents
+- The reception venue was the backyard of one of the couple’s parents

 - The wedding guest list consisted of only close friends and family members

 - The couple rented whatever they could, instead of buying new ones: the bride rented her wedding gown and bouquet

 - They also asked friends and family to assist where necessary, instead of paying hired wedding vendors: the MC was a friend,